jouho/geoblockchain/README.md

 -   A web map that allows users to navigate through different geographical regions.
 -   A search bar in which users can type in the address, place, or country to find their location of interests.
 -   Users can post or create a new call for donations by filling a registration form.
+The input values include the name of the organization or individual calling for donation, a description of why they need donation, and the amount of Ether they would like to achieve for their donation.
 -   Visualization of posted donations by markers on the map.
 Different levels of color could also visualize the amount of donation.
 -   Pop up windows that show up upon clicking on the markers.
 This window contains information about the donation post, such as the name of organization/individuals/population groups, description of the donation post (why do they need donation? who will be supported by the donation?), and the total amount of donation they already received, etc.
 -   Users can donate their cryptocurrency to a location by clicking on the "donate" button on the pop-up window for each donation post.
 They can decide how much cryptocurrency (Ether) to donate.